horizon0708/canvas-badminton-game/lesson-2/README.md

 Now start the game, and player will move left and right when you press `a`,`d`

 Also try to do this with player 2

+### Other ideas

+- add image to background canvas
+- add image to charactor, ball